Skip to content

 Home Services Radon Gas

-Radon gas and its progeny have naturally occurring radioactivity.
-Such gas can come from rocks, soil and water.
-It can enter homes through cracks, holes or the building material itself, and can accumulate inside, but is invisible and odorless.
+Radon gas and its decay products exhibit radioactivity of natural origin.
+This gas can come from the rocks, the soil and the water.
+It can enter homes through cracks, holes or the construction material itself, being able to accumulate inside, but being invisible and odourless.

-The radioactive noble gas radon (222Rn) is generated in nature due to the decay chain of 238U;
+The noble gas radioactive radon (222Rn) is generated generated in nature due to the chain of disintegration of 238U.

 In indoor enclosures, the variation in radon concentration is influenced by environmental conditions and radon inputs from soil and building materials.